At one point online marketing was just a new and different way to market. It opened up a new form of media on which to peddle goods and services.

 To be relevant online today you need to:

-- Some paid advertising like AdWords, Instagram or Promoted Tweets.
+Utilize paid advertising like digital channels like Google, Instagram, TikTok and more.
 It’s impossible to get found online without some paid media.

 9. How People Prefer that Businesses Reach Them